The Objectives of A4T’s Briquette Program:

 • A counter to the deforestation problems in Afghanistan

-A4T’s current Briquette Training Project started last April 2014 in Nangarhar Province.
-It is funded by the United Nations Development Program (UNDP) in their Small Grant Program (SGP), and executed by UN Office for Project Services (“UNOPS”).
+A4T Briquette Training Program in Jalalabad, Nangarhar Province, was generously funded by the United Nations Development Program (UNDP) in their Small Grant Program (SGP), and executed by the UN Office for Project Services.

-A4T is training 120 (60 male and 60 female) poor people, in 20 groups in this project, each group containing 6 people.
-Their families are participating as well and will help earn a living with the skills learned and equipment provided to them, after completing the program.
-Half of the groups are located in the Farm-e- Hada camp (for IDPs) and half are in a camp near Kabul.
+A4T trained 120 (60 male and 60 female) poor people, in 20 groups in this project, each group containing 6 people.
+Their families participated as well and helped earn a living with the skills learned and equipment provided to them, after completing the program.
+Half of the groups were located in the Farm-e-Hada camp (for IDPs) and half were in a camp near Kabul.

 The Afghan Ministry of Economy reviewed the program and gave A4T an official letter explaining the project and introducing the project manager to the provincial government.
 A4T’s manager gave a presentation to the Director of Agriculture of Nangarhar Province and 45 other government and commercial representatives.

-The project is receiving donations of recycled paper from a company, bank and the election center in Nangarhar to use with other materials in making the fuel briquettes.
+The project received donations of recycled paper from a company, bank and the election center in Nangarhar to use with other materials in making the fuel briquettes.